NextronSystems/thor-manual/deployment/index.rst

 Deployment
 ==========

-This chapter lists different ways to deploy THOR in an environment.
-Most of these methods are OS specific.
+This chapter describes different ways to deploy THOR in an environment.
+Most of these methods are OS-specific.

 .. toctree::
     :caption: Contents